INFOGRAPHIC | February 08, 2023

 State of play in 2023

-Divided government will take hold when the 118th Congress is seated on Jan.
+Divided government takes hold when the 118th Congress is seated on Jan.
 3. The narrow Democratic majority in the Senate and slim Republican edge in the House of Representatives combine for a political dynamic in which significant tax legislation is improbable for the next two years.
 Regulation could factor heavily instead of legislation.

 State of the Union address